Teens and Binge Eating

 What Causes Binge-Eating Disorder?

-Binge-eating disorder is a relatively recently recognized disorder and is thought by some to be the most common of the eating disorders.
+Binge-eating is one of the most common eating disorders.
 People with binge-eating disorder eat large amounts of food at one sitting at least two days a week for six months.
 Their binges also have three of these five characteristics:

 - Eating faster than normal